 I’ve presented many talks to parents over the past 18 years, both to groups of parents, and also to individuals when doing a home visit.
 For more information about Skype or home visits, see http://theparentingcafe.com.au/home-visits/#.VI0CAr5Ic8E

 Parents often want me to wave a magic wand, and change or ‘fix’ the difficulties they are having in their parenting.
 I wish such a tool existed!
 I can’t give you that, but….
 I can give you a fabulous parenting tool… the word ‘when’.

-Now this will sound incredibly simple, but it works!
+Now this will sound incredibly simple, yet it works!

 Or, your 2 years old is at the back door wanting to go outside, but with no shoes on.
 When you ask him to put the shoes on, there’s a tantrum because he wants to go now!

 In each of these scenarios, you hold the winning card – the height to enable you to reach both the puzzles and to open the door – you have some thing that the young child wants.

 In our tired moments, we often give in, but this just teaches the child that whinging pays off – not the message we want.

 The answer for these 2 situations and many more, is the word ‘when’.
 You say they can have what they want, after xyz is done.
 Eg “When you pick up the blocks, I will get the puzzles down for you.” or “ When you put your shoes on, Mummy will open the door.”

 With practise, the child quickly learns that if they want B, they need to do A first.
 And, that the quicker they do A, they will get B which is their goal.
 That’s it – it’s that simple!